ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ... now that you have the original sentence, you decide what to do ... maybe you had set a flag to know what you wanted to do

+If you just want the original of a match, you can use ^original(_0).

 ## Control Flow